 Why does dark social matter to marketers?

 Since Madrigal first coined the term dark social, many industry commentators have highlighted a number of challenges that it presents.

 Technopedia writes that because the traffic that comes from email and messenger apps is untraceable in terms of its origin, social media marketers may be overlooking a huge portion of social sharing.
 Brandwatch adds that analytical tools often classify dark social as ‘direct’ traffic, thereby skewing marketer’s insights and misinforming strategies.
 This can have long term consequences for efficiency, content creation and audience segmentation.
 It undermines the good work done to bring analytics to the centre of strategy formation.

 This is not a problem that has been solved since Madrigal first wrote about dark social in 2012.
 Only this September, The Drum reported that when running an experiment on content sharing, it found that ‘compared to social buttons, 87% of all shares are made through copy-and-paste direct from the address bar.’

 The Drum points out that although it is easy to become obsessed by the ‘social vanity metrics’ associated with counting shares, there is a tendency to ignore dark social completely.
-Given the high rate of dark social sharing unveiled by their survey, it is clear that this poses a major challenge for brands.
-Warning that ‘if marketers are not tracking address bar shares, it is an analytical blind spot as they have no idea how popular their content pieces are,’ this challenge is one that needs to be addressed sooner rather than later.
+The high rate of dark social sharing shows a major challenge for brands.
+Warning that ‘if marketers are not tracking address bar shares, it is an analytical blind spot as they have no idea how popular their content pieces are.’
+This challenge is one that needs to be addressed sooner rather than later.